rama1997/More-Like-This/README.md

 Here are some tips to get the best results:

-- Use TMDB over Cinemeta for more reliable metadata.
-(Requires a TMDB API key.)
 - Use the Stremio Addon Manager to move this addon to the top of the addon list.
 This ensures the catalog and stream button appear first.
   Note: Stremio recommends keeping Cinemeta at the top, so adjust with caution.
 - When manually searching by title, be precise and include both the year and type flags as shown above.